katconnors/pawsforalarm/README.md

 You will need to request an API key from RescueGroups.org.<br>
 To use the manual entry features, you'll need to generate an authentication token.<br>
 Additionally, a password is used for code implemented to prevent CSRF attacks- this will need to be generated.<br><br>
+Run seed.py and rescueorg.py <br>

+## Reminders after changes to model.py

+Make changes to forms.py (in the case of changing data type)<br>
+Run seed.py <br>
+Run rescueorg.py <br>
+Confirm local behavior <br>
+Deploy changes to server <br>
+Note that you may need to stop flask using "sudo systemctl stop flask"

 ## Running locally